steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ## Making a nonatomic Property atomic

-Now that we understand the issue, it's fairly easy to fix.
+Now that we understand the issue, it's fairly easy[^1] to fix.
 Let's add a lock to prevent the property from a raced access:

+[^1]: Swizzling in Swift isn't pretty, but once you know how it works, it's not much different to Objective-C, just a bit more verbose.

 ```swift
 private var didInstallCrashFix = false